Chapter 4. Kiali Operator provided by Red Hat

 You can uninstall the OSSMC plugin by using the OpenShift Container Platform web console or the OpenShift CLI (oc).

 You must uninstall the OSSMC plugin before removing the Kiali Operator.
-Deleting the Operator first may leave OSSMC and Kiali CRs stuck, requiring manual removal of the finalizer.
+Deleting the Operator first might leave OSSMC and Kiali CRs stuck, requiring manual removal of the finalizer.
 Use the following command with <custom_resource_type> as kiali or ossmconsole to remove the finalizer, if needed:

 $ oc patch <custom_resource_type> <custom_resource_name> -n <custom_resource_namespace> -p '{"metadata":{"finalizers": []}}' --type=merge